Uric Acid and Gout Attacks

-- This condition is widespread between those that have weight problems, elderly men (over 40 years), as well as those with a family history of gout.
+- This condition is prevalent among individuals with weight problems, older men (over 40 years), and those with a family history of gout.

-Uric Acid and Gout Attacks Tend to be Rampant These Days So Always be Extra Careful
+Uric Acid and Gout Attacks Tend to be Rampant These Days So be Extra Careful

-It would be smart to consult your doctor at once to get accurate prognosis because this condition is sometimes mistaken for other heath problems.
+It would be wise to consult your doctor at once to get accurate analysis because this condition is sometimes mistaken for other heath problems.
 Once you're diagnosed with gout, you need to make the necessary changes in your lifestyle and diet if you want to achieve the best results.

 - Charlene J.

-- Nuble is a healthcare professional who loves writing about health related things.
+- Nuble is often a healthcare professional who loves writing about health related stuffs.